phallstrom/has_meta/README.md

 [![Gem Version](https://badge.fury.io/rb/has_meta.png)](http://badge.fury.io/rb/has_meta)

-Adds convenience methods to extract "meta" (as in http meta) strings from models by using existing fields for source data.
-Strings are stripped of html tags and truncated to length (default 255).
+Adds convenience methods to extract "meta" (as in http meta) strings from models by using existing fields or lambda/Procs for source data.
+Result is stripped of html tags and truncated to length (default 255).

 ## Installation